What is Equity Research Buy-Side?

 - Institutional investors

 The compensation for a buy-side analyst is higher when compared to a sell-side analyst.
-As per the saying “higher risk – higher return & lower risk – lower return”, a buy-side analyst holds more responsibility and accountability compared to a sell-side analyst in terms of accuracy of work and adherence to several standards.
+As per the saying “higher risk – higher return & lower risk – lower return,” a buy-side analyst holds more responsibility and accountability than a sell-side analyst in terms of accuracy of work and adherence to several standards.
 Hence, the difference in the payments.